Wirt4/tooManyEddies/README.txt

 Too Many Eddies: A Frasier Parody
+#Requirments#
+Uses venv, so will need to run the venv with `source venv/bin/activate` on mac/linux or 'venv\Scripts\activate ' on windows.

+Once the venv is activated, start the game with `python3 main.py`.

+#Play#
 Story:
 	Frasier's nemesis and perpetual space invader, Eddie.
 Has had too much lemonade and his eye on Dr Crane's new Persian Rug.
 Hold him off with your psychiatric heat beams for as long as possible.